kevinddf1/Visual-tracker-mean-shift/README.md

 # Visual-tracker-mean-shift
 Author: Fan Ding \
 Date: 11/17/2021 \
 Description: This repository captures a video from either webcam or a disk movie file, and do visual trace on selected objects.
-A red rectangle will indicate where is the region of interest.
+A red rectangle will indicate where the region of interest is.

 ## Develop steps
-1. Initiate a target region, repesented as (x,y,w,h). (x,y) is the left up corner of the region, and w is width, h is highth.
+1. Initiate a target region, repesented as (x,y,w,h). (x,y) is the left up corner point of the region, and w is width, h is highth.
-2. Mean-shift tracker (target model using histogram, mean-shift vector using Bhattacharyya distance)
+2. Mean-shift tracker (used Histogram, and Bhattacharyya distance).
-3. Implement clickHandler: Press t to toggle tracking, Pess q to quit
+3. Implement clickHandler: Press t to toggle tracking.
+Pess q to quit.

 ## To run the code